Get

 Dogs can’t talk, but that doesn’t mean they don’t communicate with us—all we need to do is be willing to listen.
 If we tune in to what our dogs are trying to tell us with the diverse array of sounds they make, we start to understand our canine companions better on the whole and become more adept at identifying their emotions and needs.

-If you’re up for learning more about how your pup communicates with you and other dogs, we’ll explain nine common dog sounds and what they mean.
+If you’re up for learning more about how your pup communicates with you and other dogs, keep reading below as we explore what sounds dogs make and their meanings.

 The 9 Sounds Dogs Make & Their Meaning